fanf2/draft-dprive-aadot/draft.md

   * It's often difficult to put arbitrary records in the reverse DNS.

-  * Encryption would apply to the server as a whole, whereas the working group consensus is that it should be possible for different zones on the same server to use encrypted and unencrypted transports.
+  * Encryption would apply to the server as a whole, whereas many operators would like to be able to set up different zones on the same server with encrypted and unencrypted transports.
+This can make testing and staged rollout easier.

 ## A new kind of delegation?